The year-end holidays are fast approaching and I know many of you, including me, are itching to get on the next flight out!

 Driving in Australia

 The best way to see all of these, and possibly the only way, is definitely by renting a car.

 Get a car that can comfortably accommodate all of your friends and/or families that are with you on your road trip, as the journey can last as long as over a week.

-Take a look at the range of cars offered by the various car rental companies and you can pamper yourself to a car of your choice, based on factors like cost, fuel efficiency and model, apart from others.
+Take a look at the range of cars offered by the various car rental companies, such as Europcar, and you can pamper yourself to a car of your choice, based on factors like cost, fuel efficiency and model, apart from others.
 You can also give buying a widely used second hand car in Australia a try, too.

-With so many car rental companies across Australia, it would take some researching to finally settle on one.
+With so many car rental companies across Australia, no doubt it would take some researching to finally settle on one.